top of page

 Participants in our Bible Study group seek to gain a deeper understanding of the Scriptures through focused study of selected Bible texts using various Bible translations and commentaries, discussing and sharing the results of their research.

 Anyone can join the group at any time.
 The chapters for study are announced here two or three weeks in advance, and Bible study resources can be found in our Christian Science Reading Room as well as online.
-We generally meet once per month via Zoom.
+We generally meet once per month via Zoom, and sessions are open to all.

 Next session: